Code-Institute-Submissions/milestone-4-INVITATIONS/TESTING.md

 The [screenshots](/docs/customer_stories/) for the customer stories are in /docs/customer_stories/

 1. How do I search for products using a word or phrase?
-    1. From any page click the 'Magnigying Glass' icon on the navigation-bar.
+    1. From any page click the 'Magnifying Glass' icon on the navigation-bar.
     2. Enter your search word or phrase.
     3. Click the blue 'Magnifying Glass' on the search window.
     4. The search results will then be displayed.